 BACE (beta-site APP-cleaving enzyme-1) initiates the production of beta amyloid (Ab), the primary constituent of amyloid plaques that are believed to play a key role in the etiology of Alzheimer's disease.
 It is hypothesized that inhibiting BACE could reduce the production of amyloid plaques.

-About Novartis' Collaboration with the Banner Alzheimer's Institute
+In collaboration with the Banner Alzheimer's Institute (BAI),